sandramsc/prenzlauer/README.md

 ## Application Description

-a clone of the multinational technology company - Amazon.
+a clone of the multinational technology company - Amazon

 ## Table of Contents